quinnturner/owasp-js/README.md

-# owasp-logging
+# OWASP

+This package is intended to assist developers to follow OWASP best practices.

-This package implements the OWASP Cheat Sheet for [Application Logging Vocabulary](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Vocabulary_Cheat_Sheet.html#input-validation-input), a standard vocabulary for logging security events.
+Currently, it implements the OWASP Cheat Sheet for [Application Logging Vocabulary](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Vocabulary_Cheat_Sheet.html#input-validation-input), a standard vocabulary for logging security events.

 The intent is to simplify monitoring and alerting such that, assuming developers trap errors and log them using this vocabulary, monitoring and alerting would be improved by simply keying on these terms.